rofarrel/LSD-Explorer/README.md

 3. Run the "LSD-Explorer by Riley O'Farrell" application in the LSD-Explorer-RO folder.

 4. **Click "View" then "Reload" if only a white page appears**.

-The first time you scrape for data online, you will be prompted to allow PhantomJS to access the internet.
-This is the headless browser the scrape function uses to simulate webpages.
+5. **Notice**: The first time you scrape for data online, you will be prompted to allow PhantomJS to access the internet.
+This is only a headless browser, which the scrape function uses to simulate webpages.
+It is safe and the full code of the app is available in the Resources folder if you wish to view how it is used.

 ### **Notes**